 Programs that Produce Results

-At our heroin addiction treatment center, we offer a number of programs to help you overcome substance abuse.
+At Zelus Recovery, we offer a number of therapy programs in Idaho to help you overcome substance abuse.
 A few you may encounter during a stay here include:

 • Individual therapy